Needham & Company

-Needham & Company is an independent investment bank and asset management firm specializing in advisory services and financings for growth companies.
+Needham & Company, LLC is an independent investment bank and asset management firm specializing in advisory services and financings for growth companies.
 Needham & Company is a wholly owned subsidiary of The Needham Group, which also operates a private equity investment business and an investment management business.

 Since its founding, the firm has acted as lead or co-manager in more than 775 public offerings, including 268 IPOs, been an agent on more than 115 private placements, and completed over 380 mergers and acquisitions.
 Together, the transactions total over $200 billion.

-The firm is headquartered in New York City, with offices in Boston, Massachusetts, Chicago, Illinois, Menlo Park and San Francisco, California.
+The firm is headquartered in New York City, with offices in Boston, Massachusetts; Chicago, Illinois; Menlo Park and San Francisco, California.

 History

 Needham was founded in 1985 by George Needham, Raymond Godfrey, and David Townes.
 George Needham was formerly a managing director of First Boston Corporation, where he established its business development and technology investment banking groups.
 Raymond Godfrey was vice president of business development at First Boston beginning in 1977.
 He left Needham in the 1990s, but returned in 2000.
 David Townes, who also co-founded the firm, had previously been an investment banker at Lehman Brothers Kuhn Loeb focused on technology companies.

 Among its many other assignments, Needham was an underwriter for the initial public offering for Google in 2005.